Slip of the Tongue: Songwriting and production

 Singer David Coverdale and guitarist Adrian Vandenberg began assembling the album Slip of the Tongue at Lake Tahoe utilizing material, including the title track, written while on tour and lyrics previously composed by Coverdale in Bora Bora.
 After approximately a month of writing, the band regrouped for three weeks of rehearsals.
 Campbell departed a short time later, in December 1988.

+The band originally planned to work on the album with producer Bruce Fairbairn in Vancouver; this did not materialise, however, due to scheduling difficulties.
+Instead, producers Mike Clink and Keith Olsen were hired; Clink recorded the basic tracks while Olsen did the overdubs including vocals and keyboards.

 Adrian Vandenberg had planned to record for the album, but the worsening of an existing injury made it painful for him to play, requiring surgery.
-For the recording, Coverdale chose ex-Frank Zappa and David Lee Roth guitarist Steve Vai.
+Thus, they wound up recording basic rhythm tracks with session guitarist Kevin Russell as a stand-in for Vandenberg.
+Eventually, Coverdale chose ex-Frank Zappa and David Lee Roth guitarist Steve Vai.
 Coverdale was unfamiliar with Vai's work with Zappa or Roth, but had seen him in the 1986 film Crossroads, in which Vai had greatly impressed him.
+At Vai's request, Coverdale gave him complete freedom over the guitar parts, which the former recorded at his home studio to the existing basic track tapes alongside producer Clink.
 Adrian Vandenberg revealed in several interviews that he thought Vai's flamboyant guitar playing was somewhat inappropriate, and that a more bluesy approach would have suited the album better.
 Vandenberg was credited as a major co-songwriter, while Vai was credited with "fulfilling all guitar responsibilities" on the album, and appeared in all the band's music videos.
 Vandenberg would not appear to play in any recording of Whitesnake albums, except "Here I Go Again", until his only appearance on the next release, 1997s Restless Heart.

 Most of the backing vocals are by Tommy Funderburk and Mr. Mister lead singer Richard Page; Coverdale's friend and former Deep Purple bandmate Glenn Hughes, contributed backing vocals to three songs.
 Once again, keyboardist Don Airey, along with session musicians Claude Gaudette and David Rosenthal, was brought in to do some keyboard parts, but just like with Hughes, much of his material didn't make the final cut of the album.
 Out of the ten tracks in the album, nine were recorded in an analogue format while one was recorded digitally.

 Shay Baby, who was credited as an assistant engineer, noted that the project "was just an incredible experience", and Coverdale "intended for it to be a reference point for a new decade, something truly great.
 We wanted a Sergeant Pep-per-type situation where we took care in making everything sound absolutely wonderful."